Scam warning to residents in York and North Yorkshire

-A WARNING has gone out to anyone with a DVLA scam in York or North Yorkshire.
+A WARNING has gone out to people in York and North Yorkshire about a scam doing the rounds.

-North Yorkshire Police say a scam email impersonating the Driver and Vehicle Licensing Agency (DVLA) tells the recipient that 'your vehicle is no longer up to date with its current road tax.'
+People are being warned to be on their guard against text messages that appear to be from the Post Office - but are in fact a scam.

 Read next: